citp/privacy-policy-historical/w/we/web/webpt.com.md

 This Web site contains links to other sites that are not owned or controlled by WebPT.
 Please be aware that we, WebPT, are not responsible for the privacy practices of such other sites.

-We encourage you to be aware when you leave our site and to read the privacy statements of each and every Web site that collects personally identifiable information.
+We encourage you to be aware when you leave our site and to read the privacy policies of each and every Web site that collects personally identifiable information.

 #### Public Forums

 Our Web site offers publicly accessible blogs or community forums.
-You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.
-To request removal of your personal information from our blog or community forum, contact us at [privacy@webpt.com](mailto:info@webpt.com).
-In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.
+Our blog is managed by a third party application that may require you to register to post a comment.
+We do not have access or control of the information posted to the blog.
+You will need to contact or login into the third party application if you want the personally identifiable information that was posted to the comments section removed.
+To learn how the third party application uses your information, please review their privacy policy.

 #### Testimonials